Cyclone Pam: Vanuatu

 The Tukoro, Vanuata's most significant patrol vessel, was washed ashore on Moso Island.
 Repairs took 16 months.

 According to UNESCO, a total of $268.4 million is needed for total recovery and rehabilitation of the nation.

 Tuvalu

 Prior to the formation of Cyclone Pam, flooding from king tides, which peaked at 3.4 m on 19 February 2015, caused considerable road damage across the multi-island nation of Tuvalu.
 Between 10 and 11 March, waves, estimated to be 3–5 m, associated with the cyclone swept across the low-lying islands of Tuvalu.
 The atolls of Nanumea, Nanumanga, Niutao, Nui, Nukufetau, Nukulaelae, and Vaitupu were most affected.
 Significant damage to agriculture and infrastructure occurred.
 The outermost islands were hardest hit, with one flooded in its entirety.
 A state of emergency was subsequently declared on 14 March.
 Water supplies on Nui were contaminated by seawater and rendered undrinkable.
 An estimated 45 percent of the nation's nearly 10,000 people were displaced, according to Prime Minister Enele Sopoaga.
 Damage across the nation amounted to US$92 million.
+Significant saltwater intrusion occurred on eight islands.